pomkos/streamlit_starter/README.md

 * -`p`: port you would like to access the streamlit project at
 * -`h`: show the help page of `st_starter.sh`, which lists the different flags

-Each streamlit project will have a `nohup.txt` created, this is the log.
+Each streamlit project will have a `nohup.out` created in its folder, this is the log.

 ## Kill the streamlit instance